Docker Installation

 To activate your NCache license, you need to have the license key from Alachisoft Sales.

-You need to specify the registration type through the registeras
+To register as a Dev/QA Server, you need to specify the installation type Developer using the registeras flag.

 Note